-- (a) Present all available information relating to each Member's or CNCP's implementation of each obligation arising from the Convention or CMMs; - (b) Report on any compliance issues that were identified from the previous year's Final Compliance Report (i.e., Resolved Non-Compliance, Non-Compliant, or Flag State Investigation) and any corrective actions reported by the Member or CNCP; and, - (c) Identify the potential areas of non-compliance for each Member and CNCP and, as appropriate, request any follow-up information relating to the previous year's compliance issues. - 9.
-No later than 60 days before the TCC meeting, the Secretariat shall provide each Member and CNCP its section of the Draft Compliance Report. - 10.
-No later than 35 days before the TCC meeting, each Member and CNCP shall provide additional information on its section of the Draft Compliance Report to the Secretariat.
-This information shall, as appropriate: - (a) Provide information, clarifications, amendments, or corrections necessary to address the potential compliance issues identified or respond to any request for additional information; - (b) Propose future corrective actions to be taken, along with time frames, to come into compliance; - (c) Identify any causes of the potential compliance issues or mitigating circumstances; and, - (d) Identify any technical assistance or capacity building needed. - 11.
-The Secretariat shall compile a revised Draft Compliance Report containing all information provided pursuant to paragraph 10 above. - 12.
-No later than 15 days before TCC, the Secretariat shall circulate the revised Draft Compliance Report to Members and CNCPs and make it available on the non-public section of the Commission website.
-For instances of non-compliance identified in Annex II as having an associated automatic response, the Secretariat shall automatically assign the appropriate status and response.
-Members and CNCPs may request review of automatically assigned statuses and responses when the Draft Compliance Report is considered by TCC.
+- (c) Report on any outstanding compliance issues for each Member or CNCP that were identified from previous years, including unresolved non-compliance issues, flag state investigations, or any corrective actions reported by the Member or CNCP, and, as appropriate, requests from the Secretariat for any follow-up information relating to the previous compliance issues. - (d) Identify provisions/obligations that lack clarity or have inadequate reporting mechanisms or have insufficient data that make it challenging for the Secretariat and TCC to conduct compliance assessments, including factors that contribute to the lack of clarity or data gaps, and suggest means to address these issues. - 11.
+No later than 60 days before the TCC meeting, the Secretariat shall provide each Member and CNCP its section of the Draft Compliance Report. - 12.
+No later than 30 days before the TCC meeting, each Member and CNCP shall provide any additional information needed/requested on its section of the Draft Compliance Report to the Secretariat.
+This information shall, as appropriate: - (a) Provide information, clarifications, amendments, or corrections that address the potential compliance issues identified or respond to any request for additional information and/or evidence demonstrating implementation of and compliance with the relevant obligations; - (b) Propose corrective actions to be taken, along with time frames, to come into compliance; - (c) Identify any causes of the potential compliance issues or mitigating circumstances; - (d) Identify any technical assistance or capacity building that could assist with achieving compliance; and, - (e) Indicate progress of on-going flag state investigations in response to alleged violations by its flagged vessels. - 13.
+The Secretariat shall then revise the Draft Compliance Report to add all information provided pursuant to paragraph 12 above. - 14.
+No later than 10 days before TCC, the Secretariat shall circulate the revised Draft Compliance Report to Members and CNCPs and make it available on the non-public section of the Commission website.